-Although a ceiling on obligations restricts how much funding may be used in a FFY, generally a state has flexibility within the overall limitation to transfer among certain apportioned highway programs, as long as it does not exceed the ceiling in total.
+Although a ceiling on obligations restricts how much funding may be used in a FFY, generally a state has flexibility within the overall limitation to transfer among certain apportioned highway programs.
 Certain sums may be used only for special purposes once they are apportioned to the states.
 Generally, the unobligated balance of apportionments or allocations that a state has remaining at the end of any FFY is carried forward into the subsequent FFY and is available for use, contingent upon the availability of Obligation Authority issued in each year.
 Generally, if a state does not obligate a particular year's funding within the period of availability, the authority to obligate any remaining amount lapses.
 VDOT has been successful in obligating its full amount of Obligation Authority and the additional Obligation Authority made available to the state through the annual process of redistributing federal funds from those states and programs that are unable to utilize all of their obligation authority.

 Rescission of Unobligated Balances.
 Congress took ten separate actions to reduce previously authorized spending levels, between FFYs 2006 through 2011 by issuing rescissions.
+Additionally, Congress took action to rescind, on June 30, 2017, \$857 million of unobligated balances of federal-aid highway funds apportioned to the states pursuant to the Department of Transportation Appropriations Act, 2017, title I of division K, Public Law 115-31.
 Each such action rescinded unobligated balances of apportionments among the states on a proportional basis based upon each state's apportionment exclusive of certain identified funds or programs.
-The aggregate amount for these rescissions for the Commonwealth was \$349.46 million, which was applied to reduce any unobligated apportionment balances for prior years.
-Further rescissions are possible and may have a more adverse effect on the Commonwealth and its highway program, but the Commonwealth bases its budget upon its expected Obligation Authority and Federal Highway Reimbursements not expected apportionments.
-Although rescissions could be large enough to impact Obligation Authority, to date they have not.
-If Congress continues to require rescissions, the balances of unobligated apportionment for those federal programs that would support the 2017 Project may be reduced.
+The aggregate amount for these rescissions for the Commonwealth was \$461.93 million, which was applied to reduce any unobligated apportionment balances for prior years.
+Section 1438 of the FAST Act had mandated that on July 1, 2020, \$7.569 billion in unobligated balances of certain federal highway funds apportioned to the states and the District of Columbia be rescinded.
+However, legislation enacted in November 2019 repealed the scheduled rescission.
+Future rescissions are possible and may have an adverse effect on the Commonwealth and its highway program, but the Commonwealth bases its budget upon its expected Obligation Authority and Federal Highway Reimbursements, not upon expected apportionments.
+Although rescissions could be large enough to impact the Commonwealth's use of Obligation Authority, to date they have not.
+If Congress continues to require rescissions, the balances of unobligated apportionment for those federal programs that would support the 2020 Project may be reduced.
 See the section "Sources of Payment and Security for the GARVEE Notes."
-[UPDATE]

 Highway Program Implementation.
 To receive federal reimbursements for transportation projects, states are required to develop long-range transportation plans that are based on realistic projections of state and federal funding.
-Projects are not eligible for federal reimbursements unless they are either directly identified in a long-range plan or consistent with policies and objectives identified in long-range plans and are included in the five-year State Transportation Improvement Program ("STIP") that lists all projects proposed for financing in that five-year period.
-The STIP must be approved by FHWA.
+Projects are not eligible for federal reimbursements unless they are either directly identified in a long-range plan or consistent with policies and objectives identified in long-range plans and are included in the four-year Statewide Transportation Improvement Program ("STIP") that lists all projects proposed for financing in that four-year period.
+The STIP must be approved by FHWA and Federal Transit Administration ("FTA").